Cabinet Minister for Education and the Welsh Language

-The Cabinet Secretary for Education (Ysgrifennydd y Cabinet dros Addysg) is a Cabinet minister in the Welsh Government who leads the Department for Education and Skills (DfES) (Yr Adran Addysg a Sgiliau).
-The current officeholder is Lynne Neagle, who has served in the role since 2024.
+The Cabinet Minister for Education and the Welsh Language (between 2024 and May 2026 the Cabinet Secretary for Education) is a cabinet minister in the Welsh Government.
+The current officeholder is Anna Brychan, who has served in the role since May 2026.

-The Department is responsible for education, training and children's services in Wales under powers devolved from the Department for Children, Schools and Families of the UK government under Schedule 5 of the Government of Wales Act 2006.
+The secretary is responsible for education, training and children's services in Wales under powers devolved from the Department for Education of the UK government under Schedule 5 of the Government of Wales Act 2006.